Here's a typical conversation in the day of a learning designer:

 There are five steps: Empathize, Define, Ideate, Prototype and Test.
 For example, you could start by observing or interviewing your learners to see what challenges they struggle with at work, and design the course with their needs in mind.

-Developed in 2008 by learning design rockstar Cathy Moore, this approach focuses on what people need to do, rather than what they should know.
+Developed in 2008 by Cathy Moore, this approach focuses on what people need to do, rather than what they should know.
 It prioritises business performance and works back from there, focusing on actions, not information.
 Training activities should model real world behaviours as far as possible - bite-sized video is one of the best ways to do this and doesn’t need to be Hollywood quality either (check out these tips for creating engaging videos that won’t break the bank).

 Putting it all together